mucommander/mucommander/readme.txt

  - Added 'Recall previous/next window' actions to 'Window' menu
  - Folder pane divider can now be double-clicked to restore an equal split
  - Preference tabs now have icons, layout improved a bit
+ - View and Editor windows now have icons
  - New font preview field to 'Appearance' preferences tab
  - New ascending / descending icons in sort tabs
+ - New about screen
+ - Registered new Zip extensions: .war, .wal, .wmz, .xpi, .ear, .sar
  - SMB performance improved when changing folders
  - Root folders of SMB shares now have a parent (smb://) to more easily browse workgroups/shares
  - SMB resources that are not browsable (printers, IPC...) are not displayed
- - SMB library (jCIFS) upgraded to version 1.2.10 which includes many bug fixes
+ - SMB library (jCIFS) upgraded to version 1.2.13 which includes many bug fixes
  - Mac OS X: disabled progress bar animation in file transfer progress dialog which hogged CPU unnecessarily
  - Mac OS X: new 'Universal Binary' application stub, muCommander no longer uses Rosetta to start up